How To Make Sure Your Houseplants Survive Winter

 A plant’s metabolism naturally slows down in winter, which means you should adjust how you’re fertilizing accordingly.
 “As long as your plant is still growing, it’s safe to fertilize, but you just want to use something really gentle,” Mills says.
 He recommends using an organic fertilizer like one from Canadian brand BIOS, which makes natural plant fertilizers.
 You can also use worm castings, which are available at most plant and garden stores.
 “Sprinkle a tablespoon of [worm castings] onto the soil surface once a month.
 It’s water soluble so it will dissolve when the plant gets watered and it goes into the soil to give the plant a boost.”

 Using a gentle fertilizer is important because if you over-fertilize in winter, you could end up burning your plants.
 “If your plant has less light and cooler temperatures, those biological processes are happening a lot slower, so you want the plant to be able to use up all the fertilizer that you give it,” Mills says.
 “Whereas in summer, if your plant is vigorously growing, then it’s using up the fertilizer as quickly as you give it.
 So that’s why using a more gentle amount is better—you don’t want to burn it by doing too much.”
-If all you have on hand is a synthetic or chemical fertilizer, Mills says to just dilute it more and only use it at a quarter or half of the regular strength.
+If all you have on hand is a synthetic or chemical fertilizer, Mills says to just dilute it to one-quarter to one-half of the regular strength.

 Use a terracotta pot